EL1909/PP5-iowa-housing-market/README.md

 ## User Stories

 * As a client, i can navigate the dashboard pages easily so that i can get insights from the data analysis.
-* As a client, i can study which are the most important features so that i can understand wich factors modify the prices.
+* As a client, i can study which are the most important features so that i can understand which factors modify the prices.
 * As a client, i can input information on the features wit high correlation to the sales price so that i can predict the value of any other house in Ames, Iowa.
+* As a client I want to understand better how the variables are correlated to Sale Price, so that I can discover how the house attributes correlate with the sale price.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

 **Problem Statement 1:** The heiress is interested in discovering how house attributes correlate with sale prices.
 Therefore, she expects data visualizations of the correlated variables against the sale price.

-* As a client I want to inspect the data related to the house records, so that i can discover how the house attributes correlate with the sales price.
+* Inspect the data related to the house records, so that i can discover how the house attributes correlate with the sales price.
-* As a client I want to conduct a correlation study (Pearson and Spearman) to understand better how the variables are correlated to Sale Price, so that I can discover how the house attributes correlate with the sale price.
+* Conduct a correlation study (Pearson and Spearman) to understand better how the variables are correlated to Sale Price, so that I can discover how the house attributes correlate with the sale price.
-* As a client I want to plot the main variables against Sale Price to visualize insights, so that ican discover how the house attributes correlate with the sale price.
+* Plot the main variables against Sale Price to visualize insights, so that i can discover how the house attributes correlate with the sale price.

 **Problem Statement 2:** The heiress is also interested in predicting the house sale prices for her 4 inherited houses, and any other house in Ames, Iowa.

-* As a client I want to predict the sale price for a given house.
+* Predict the sale price for a given house.
 We want to build a ML model, so that the client can predict the house sale price from her inherited houses, and any other house in Ames, Iowa.

 In order to do so, we may deliver an ML system that is capable of reliably predicting the summed sales price of the 4 inherited houses.